ajkroeg/PracticeMakesPerfect/README.md

 `contractTypeID` - string, contract type for which progress is tracked and for which effects are applied when specialization is awarded; e.g. SimpleBattle, DuoDuel.

 `description` - human-legible description for this specialization.
 Similar to OpforSpecs, `MissionSpec` in `MissionDefaultList`, the string {contract} will be replaced with `ContractTypeValue.Name`: e.g., for `"description": "This pilot loves the simplicity of a good brawl, and takes less damage during {contract} contracts.",` , the description in-game would read "This pilot loves the simplicity of a good brawl, and takes less damage during SimpleBattle contracts."

+`cashMult` - float, as with MissionSpecs, provides a bonus modifier added to contract payouts for this contract type.

 `AdvTargetInfoUnits` - List<string>, Defines "Advanced Targeting info" that only applies in-contract effects to certain units in conjunction with effect `targetingData`.
 Allowed values are: `Primary, NotPlayer, Mech, Vehicle, Turret, Building`